saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 {% raw %}{{ raise('Custom Error') }}{% endraw %}
 ```

 These are just some examples.
-No point in me covering all of them, just read up on the rest right here: [UNDERSTANDING JINJA](https://docs.saltstack.com/en/latest/topics/jinja/index.html)
+No point in me covering all of them, just read up on the rest right here: [understanding Jinja](https://docs.saltstack.com/en/latest/topics/jinja/index.html)

 In case you just want to read up on Jinja, you can check out this site: [Jinja2 doc](http://jinja.pocoo.org/docs/)